devnull-cz/c-prog-lang/modules/first-seminar-objective.md

 # Objective of the first seminar

-- The objective of this seminar is to provide all the building blocks so that you can write code for moving a star from right to left, as a home assignment
+- The objective of this seminar is to provide all the building blocks so that you can write code for moving a star in a loop from left to right, and back, as a home assignment
 - to see what we mean, compile `moving-star.c`, and run it via `./a.out`.
 - now, let's move on!